Tomás Rodríguez (footballer)

 Tomás Abdiel Rodríguez Mena (born 9 March 1999) is a Panamanian footballer who plays as a forward for Monagas and Panama national team.

 Club career

 In 2024, Rodríguez signed for Venezuelan side Monagas.
 He was regarded as one of the club's most important players.

 International career

 Rodríguez is a Panama international.
 He played his first FIFA matches for the Panama national team during friendlies against Guatemala and Nicaragua.
 He scored his first goal for Panama in the 2025 Gold Cup against Guadeloupe.
-He also scored against Guatemala and Jamaica to make him the first ever Panamanian player to score in their first three gold cup appereances.
+He also scored against Guatemala and Jamaica to make him the first ever Panamanian player to score in their first three gold cup appearances.

 Style of play

 Rodríguez mainly operates as a striker.
 He is known for his ball control.